-Debt Service Fund - The Debt Service Fund is the District's Sinking Fund which is used to account for the accumulation of financial resources for the payment of general long-term debt principal, interest, and related costs.
+Debt Service Fund - The Debt Service Fund is the District's Sinking Fund, which is used to account for the accumulation of financial resources for the payment of general long-term debt principal, interest, and related costs.
 The primary revenue sources are local property taxes levied specifically for debt service and interest earnings from temporary investments.
+The District did not maintain a Debt Service Fund during the 2021-2022 school year.

 Capital Projects Fund - The Capital Projects Fund is the District's Bond Fund which is used to account for the proceeds of bond sales to be used exclusively for acquiring school sites, constructing and equipping new school facilities, renovating existing facilities, and acquiring transportation equipment.
+The District did not maintain a Capital Projects Fund during the 2021-2022 school year.